ipfabric/docs/docs/IP_Fabric_API/Tutorials/simulate_unicast_path_lookup_using_python.md

 description: A quick tutorial about how to use IP Fabric’s API with python-ipfabric-diagrams Python module.
 ---

-# Simulate Unicast Path Lookup In IP Fabric Using Python
+# Simulate Unicast Path Lookup in IP Fabric Using Python

 A quick tutorial about how to use IP Fabric’s API with [python-ipfabric](https://pypi.org/project/ipfabric/) Python module.